Larry-Xie/angular-express/README.md

 ## Development server

+* `npm install -g nodemon`
+* `npm install -g concurrently`
+* Run `npm install` in root folder
+* Run `npm install` in server folder
-Run `npm start` for a dev server.
-Navigate to `http://localhost:3000/`.
-The app will automatically restart if you change any of the source files.
-And need to manually reload the page to see the changes.
+* Run `npm start` in root folder for a dev server
+* Navigate to `http://localhost:3000/` in browser and the app will automatically reload if you change any of the source files.

 ## Code scaffolding